shenwei356/csvtk/README.md

 1. **Rename column names** (`rename` and `rename2`)

     - Setting new names: `csvtk rename -f A,B -n a,b` or `csvtk rename -f 1-3 -n a,b,c`
-    - Replacing with original names by regular express: `cat ../testdata/c.csv | ./csvtk rename2 -F -f "*" -p "(.*)" -r 'prefix_$1'` for adding prefix to all column names.
+    - Replacing with original names by regular express: `csvtk rename2 -f 1- -p "(.*)" -r 'prefix_$1'` for adding prefix to all column names.

 1. **Edit data with regular expression** (`replace`)